 These are classified as protected characteristics under the Act.

 In the Act, a person has the protected characteristic of gender reassignment if the person is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person's sex by changing physiological or other attributes of sex.

 The EHRC’s Code of Practice for Employment (EHRC Code), which provides statutory guidance on interpreting the Act, says the process referred to in this definition is a personal process rather than a medical process.

-An Employment Tribunal decision in 2020 (Ms R Taylor v Jaguar Land Rover Ltd: 1304471/2018) found that gender fluid and non-binary identities are also included within the definition of gender reassignment under the Act and are therefore protected from discrimination.
+An Employment Tribunal decision in 2020 (Ms R Taylor v Jaguar Land Rover Ltd: 1304471/2018) found that a non-binary employee was protected under the gender reassignment definition in the Act.

 The EHRC Code says that if a worker is undergoing gender reassignment, it’s good practice for the employer to consult with them sensitively about: